cjolowicz/blog/content/posts/incremental-docker-builds-for-monolithic-codebases.md

 Using Docker to build and deploy artifacts from a monolithic codebase presents several challenges.
 This is especially true if you're a developer who needs to frequently rebuild the codebase.

-This article shows the naive approach to solving this problem, and a really interesting and novel solution which involves avoiding code duplication, reducing image size, and building incrementally by reusing the intermediate build artifacts from a previous Docker run.
-Every section in the article corresponds to a commit in the GitHub repository, which is linked to at the top of the section.

 ##### The goal